awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-walk.md

    aws ssm put-compliance-items --resource-id Instance ID --resource-type ManagedInstance --compliance-type Patch --execution-summary ExecutionTime=User-defined time and/or date value,ExecutionId=User-defined ID,ExecutionType=Command --items Id=for example, KB12345,Title=User-defined title,Severity=One or more comma-separated severities:CRITICAL,MAJOR,MINOR,INFORMATIONAL, or UNSPECIFIED,Status=COMPLIANT or NON_COMPLIANT,Details="{PatchGroup=Name of group,PatchSeverity=The patch severity, for example, CRITICAL}"
    ```

-1. Execute the following command to view a list of compliance items for a specific managed instance\.
-Use filters to drill\-down into specific compliance data\.
+1. Run the following command to view a list of compliance items for a specific managed instance\.
+Use filters to drill down into specific compliance data\.

    ```
    aws ssm list-compliance-items --resource-ids Instance ID --resource-types ManagedInstance --filters One or more filters.